Loading figure…

 Referred to the Subcommittee on Energy.

-Why: Sponsoring legislation to establish a Green Bank and issue Green Bonds directly supports the stated position of promoting energy solutions that address climate change.
+Why: Sponsoring a bill to establish a Green Bank and issue Green Bonds directly advances federal action to cut emissions, aligning closely with the stated position on climate.

 View source →Jun 21, 2019 · Congress.gov